-We use a three-dimensional dynamic ice-sheet model with a physically-based calving parameterization to model the evolution of Jakobshavn Isbræ.
-After tuning the parameters, our model can accurately reproduce Jakobshavn Isbræ's retreats and velocity changes from 2004-2013 on both seasonal and inter-annual scale.
-We project Jakobshavn Isbræ's future dynamic changes with climate forcing data from RACMO (2014-2099) and an ensemble mean of 7 Earth System Models for the RCP4.5 scenario.
+We use a three-dimensional dynamic ice sheet model with a physics-based calving parameterization to model the evolution of Jakobshavn Isbræ.
+After tuning the parameters, our model can accurately reproduce Jakobshavn Isbræ's retreats and velocity changes from 2004 to 2013 on both seasonal and interannual scales.
+We project Jakobshavn Isbræ's future dynamic changes with climate forcing data from RACMO (2014-2099) and an ensemble mean of seven Earth system models for the RCP4.5 scenario.